aliozyuksel/ELE489-HW2/README.md

 This repository contains an implementation of the decision tree algorithm with banknote authentication.
 The project creates different trees in which they have different parameters such as criterion, max_depth, min_samples_split.

 Each tree has their own classification report and confusion matrix to visualize the effect of each parameter on model.
 Lastly, it contains feature importance.
-Each block of code is explained in detail in the notebook.
+Each block of code in the notebook is explained in detail.

 ## Files